ljaaskela/velk-ui/docs/plugins/text.md

 * walks a small list of Bezier curves and
 * computes a polynomial root.

-The band acceleration structure keeps that list short (typically 6 to 16 curves per pixel for typical Latin glyphs), so cost stays bounded and predictable for a typical UI use case.
+The analytic coverage shader keeps per-pixel cost bounded regardless of font size, and the band acceleration structure limits curve tests to a small subset per pixel (typically 6 to 16 for Latin glyphs).

 So what kind of performance is possible?
 The screenshot below shows a stress test use case with 10 overlapping text blocks (each a full paragraph over 1000 characters of lorem ipsum with varying text size and color) rendering over 11,000 glyphs per frame at above 3,000 fps (no buffering to texture etc).

 ![Text performance overlay showing >3000 fps with >10k glyphs](./text_perf.png)
 (captured on a desktop PC with an AMD Ryzen 5800X and an AMD Radeon RX9070XT)

-The analytic coverage shader keeps per-pixel cost bounded regardless of font size, and the band acceleration structure limits curve tests to a small subset per pixel (typically 6 to 16 for Latin glyphs).

 ### Batching